djalbat/xgl-server/README.md

 module.exports = window.__configuration__; ///
 ```

-Now you can get hold of BOTH the image map URI and JSON thus:
+Now you can get hold of both the image map URI and JSON thus:

 ```js
 const configuration = require('./configuration');